ready-1/NetCtrl/cline_docs/activeContext.md

 9. Implement production-ready configuration

 ## Current Status
-Development phase - Core infrastructure and backend components are largely complete.
-Frontend architecture and basic components are implemented.
-Currently focused on completing the remaining frontend components (Switch Management UI, CMS UI, User Management UI) and integrating them with the backend APIs.
+Development phase - Core infrastructure, backend components, and frontend components are complete with API integration.
+Currently transitioning to the testing and documentation phase.
+Frontend API integration is complete, and we're now focusing on documenting the API endpoints and building out backend automated tests.